cassie3/aws-boto2-api/README.md

 This is a super-class of boto2 lib, which integrates the basic features in boto2

-All private information is inside the config.py.
+All private information is inside the config.py
+You need to built it yourself